Skip to main content

 The Difference Between Quarantine, Isolation, & Shelter-in-Place

 In an attempt to slow the rise in COVID-19 cases, many destinations – both domestic and international – have implemented mandatory quarantine periods for travelers upon arriving from specific destinations.
-This has caused a great deal of confusion among travels about which destinations require this, who it applies to, and if travel insurance can help those who have had trip travel impacted by this order.
+This has caused a great deal of confusion among travelers about which destinations require this, who it applies to, and if travel insurance can help those who have had trip travel impacted by this order.

 What is the Difference Between Quarantine, Isolation, and Shelter in Place?